When thinking about the ways minimalism saves money, it occurred to me what a valuable concept it actually was.

 Understand Wants Vs Needs

 This point hits deep with me.
-As an only child (and the only grandchild for 10years), I found a lot of my wants were met.
+As an only child (and the only grandchild for ten years), I found many of my wants were met.

-My parents did a pretty good job making me work for the things I wanted.
+My parents did a good job making me work for what I wanted.

-However, my first car was from my aunt that I bought for $300.
-My grandparents bought me anything I wanted most of the time; dance lessons, ear piercing, albums, trips.
+However, my first car was from my aunt, and I bought it for $300.
+My grandparents mostly bought me anything I wanted: dance lessons, ear piercing, albums, and trips.

-As an adult, I have learned that the wants vs needs concept still holds true, even if you have the money, that doesn’t mean you should just buy it.
+As an adult, I have learned that the wants vs needs concept still holds; even if you have the money, that doesn’t mean you should just buy it.

-Hold out on those impulse Amazon purchases.
-Keep them in the cart for a couple days (or weeks) and revisit to see if you really need it. odds are, most of those things will be removed.
+Hold out on that impulse Amazon purchase.
+Keep them in the cart for a few days (or weeks) and revisit to see if you need them.
+Odds are, most of those things will be removed.

 Get Rid Of Two Things Before One Comes In

-In order to keep things at a minimum, vow to get rid of two items before one comes into the home.
+To keep things at a minimum, vow to eliminate two items before one enters the home.
 This may not always work if you have stripped down to the epitome of minimalism, but most of us are not there yet.

-Consider adopting this rule for all household items as well as clothes and personal things.
+Consider adopting this rule for all household items, clothes, and personal things.

 This might make you think twice before you purchase anything and even give you a few items for the garage sale box.